-D.C.’s 16th Street is finally getting its dedicated bus lane
+D.C.’s 16th Street NW is finally getting its dedicated bus lane

 DDOT Director Jeff Marootian said the goal is to improve the quality of transit in the corridor where more than half of the people traveling during the peak hours are bus riders.
 It also is to grow the city’s bus lane network.

 Buses using the future 16th Street bus lane will connect to bus lanes installed last year on a stretch of H and I streets NW downtown, which according to city data improved the speed of buses.
 During the summer, the city announced more than three miles of additional bus-only lanes, including the first such lane east of the Anacostia River to be completed this month.
-Another project is adding 0.6 of a mile of bus lane along 14th Street NW, and the city is pursuing a $122 million plan to redesign K Street NW to add about two miles of bus lanes.
+Another project is adding a 0.6-mile bus lane along 14th Street NW, and the city is pursuing a $122 million plan to redesign K Street NW to add about two miles of bus lanes.

 “We are adding efficiency to several bus routes, which will in turn affect the entire city,” Marootian said.